lokasenna9312/Fly_Force/README.md

 - Independent variable management for attack levels and damage.
 - To make fallen player not be available to do actions.
 - To make GameOver scene only occurs when all of player's bullet are vanished from game scene.
+- To make the dead player's vessel move by inertia maintaining its pre-destruction momentum.